 Requirements developed by the USDA determine if eggs can be labeled as organic.
 The guidelines require that organic eggs come from chickens that have been fed foods free of pesticides, herbicides and commercial fertilizers.
-The hens must also be given access to the outdoors year-round.
+The hens also must be given access to the outdoors year-round.

 Three-Digit Number vs. P-Four Digit Number

-- Lot numbers tell you the day of the year that the eggs were packed in the carton.
+- Lot numbers tell you the day of the year the eggs were packed in the carton.
 The numbers start with January 1 of each year (001) and run through December 31 (365).

 - Facility or plant numbers are a code assigned by the USDA for the place where the eggs were packed.
 This code consists of a P followed by four digits.

-Egg producers are not required to put a sell by or use by date on cartons.
-But, some producers opt to include this information for consumers.
+Egg producers are not required to put a sell-by or use-by date on cartons, but some producers opt to include this information for consumers.
 After these dates, changes in the quality of the eggs may occur.
 For example, the yolks may become less round and the white of the egg may become runnier.

 Grade A vs. Grade AA vs. Grade B

 The grades on eggs are based on USDA quality standards.
 The grade includes the quality of the shell, as well as the yolk and white of the eggs.
 Plus, egg processing plants are inspected to ensure the facilities follow proper egg handling procedures.
 USDA grades each item separately.
 Inspectors then compare the different grades and award the lowest grade as the overall grade for the egg.
 Only eggs that are processed in plants or facilities that operate under the supervision of the USDA receive grades.
-Although, all eggs sold in the US must have at least a B grade.
+All eggs sold in the U.S. must have at least a B grade.

 The Bottom Line